Partner spotlight: European Union

 UN Women and the European Union (EU) have been collaborating to empower and protect the rights of women and girls since UN Women was established.
 Following the signing of a partnership agreement in 2012, their cooperation has deepened at all levels.
 This was reaffirmed in 2016, with both partners agreeing to further stepping up collaboration for Gender Equality and Women’s Empowerment worldwide.

-EU and UN Women senior management routinely meet for policy exchanges and dialogue on women’s rights issues.
-Joint advocacy and awareness-raising activities have included comic and cartoon competitions “Gender Equality: Picture It!” in the European Union, Vietnam, Indonesia, Nigeria, and Ukraine, in partnerships with EU delegations.
-The President of the European Commission and all male Commissioners joined UN Women’s HeForShe movement in 2015.
+Joint advocacy and awareness-raising activities have included comic and cartoon competitions “Gender Equality: Picture It!” in the European Union, Viet Nam, Indonesia, Nigeria, and Ukraine, in partnership with EU delegations.
+From the previous European Commission, the President as well as all male Commissioners joined in 2016 UN Women’s HeForShe movement.